 We also loved the bright and airy Mercado Lonja del Barranco near the river.
 It’s a similar concept to the market in Lisbon with food stalls serving sweets, sangria and other Spanish specialties.
 I was eager to get to the stand with tortilla española.
 It’s a simple dish of potatoes and eggs, but it’s my favorite Spanish food.

 To head home, we opted to take a taxi to the airport.
-There is public transportation options, but after using a taxi during our three hour layover in Paris I’m a little spoiled.
+There are public transportation options, but we decided to save time.
 Taxis run about 20 to 25 euros from the city center to the airport.